 If you struggle to eat in the mornings I think you should give it a try.
 It’s very easy on your early morning tummy and it really tastes great.
 The flavour is all peanut butter with just a little soft oaty background, sweetened by the banana and an optional drizzle of maple syrup.

-- 2 dessertspoonfuls of peanut butter (natural unsweetened peanut butter is best)
+- 2 spoonfuls peanut butter, natural unsweetened peanut butter is best

 - A drizzle of maple syrup, to taste (optional)